 When piping the coffee frosting on the bread, make sure the lines are all touching one another.
 If you have spaces in between the lines, the frosting will not melt properly to give you a smooth coating; instead, you will be able to see the gaps after baking.
 You can start piping the frosting about 3/4 of the roll down since it will drip down as it bakes.

-These coffee buns made my kitchen smell insanely delicious like it was a real bakery!
-The buns were all nicely coated and looked impressive.
+If you don’t have a piping bag, use a plastic bag and cut a small opening in one corner.
+Letting the frosting come to room temperature makes it easier to pipe out.
+These rotibuns made my kitchen smell insanely delicious just like a Korean bakery!
+The coffee buns were all nicely coated and looked beautiful.
 I loved the taste of coffee with every bite with just a hint of sweetness.
 The bread is best fresh but can be reheated in the microwave.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.